dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ## Data left behind

-By default `dlt` leaves the loaded packages intact so they may be fully queried and inspected after load.
-This behavior may be changed so the successfully completed jobs are deleted from the loaded package.
-In that case, for a correctly behaving pipeline, only minimum amount of data will be left behind.
+By default, `dlt` leaves the loaded packages intact so they may be fully queried and inspected after loading.
+This behavior may be changed so that the successfully completed jobs are deleted from the loaded package.
+In that case, for a correctly behaving pipeline, only a minimum amount of data will be left behind.
 In `config.toml`:

 ```toml
 [load]
 delete_completed_jobs=true
 ```

-Also, by default, `dlt` leaves data in [staging dataset](../dlt-ecosystem/staging.md#staging-dataset), used during merge and replace load for deduplication.
+Also, by default, `dlt` leaves data in the [staging dataset](../dlt-ecosystem/staging.md#staging-dataset), used during merge and replace load for deduplication.
 In order to clear it, put the following line in `config.toml`:

 ```toml
 [load]
 truncate_staging_dataset=true
 ```

-## Using slack to send messages
+## Using Slack to send messages

-`dlt` provides basic support for sending slack messages.
-You can configure Slack incoming hook via [secrets.toml or environment variables](../general-usage/credentials/setup).
-Please note that **Slack incoming hook is considered a secret and will be immediately blocked when pushed to github repository**.
+`dlt` provides basic support for sending Slack messages.
+You can configure the Slack incoming hook via [secrets.toml or environment variables](../general-usage/credentials/setup).
+Please note that **the Slack incoming hook is considered a secret and will be immediately blocked when pushed to a GitHub repository**.
 In `secrets.toml`:

 ```toml
 [runtime]